Ellidiss/aadl-ellidiss/README.md

 ## Features

-This extension contains a full AADL parser allowing error detection, reference resolution (go to definition or find references) and symbol renames:
+This extension contains a full AADL parser allowing error detection and reference resolution (go to definition or find references):

 ![Error](assets/errors.webp)